 Educational Administration (ADMN)

-ADMN 5003 Fundamentals of School Administration: 3 semester hours.
+ADMN 5003 Theoretical Foundations of EC-12 School Administration: 3 semester hours.

 A study of educational administration, basic concepts of administrative theory and practice, and the relationship of administrative practice to school organization and control.